-Secondary Appointments 88
+Secondary Appointments 89

-Baylor College of Medicine 99
+Baylor College of Medicine 100

-Texas Medical Center 100
+Texas Medical Center 101

-Houston 101
+Houston 102

-Baylor College of Medicine Affiliated Hospitals, Institutions, and Facilities Map 102 he Institute for Molecular Genetics was created in 1985 and the Department of Molecular and Human Genetics was established in 1994.
-The Department embodies five decades of organized genetics activity at Baylor College of Medicine.
+Baylor College of Medicine Affiliated Hospitals, Institutions, and Facilities Map 103 he Institute for Molecular Genetics was created in 1985 and the Department of Molecular and Human Genetics was established in 1994.
+The Department embodies over five decades of organized genetics activity at Baylor College of Medicine.
 Starting in the 1970's with the arrival of Drs.
 C. Thomas Caskey and Arthur Beaudet, it has become the leading genetics program in the world.
-The Department is currently chaired by Dr. Brendan Lee, the Robert and Janice McNair Endowed Chair in Molecular and Human Genetics, and offers a variety of research, clinical and training programs in genetics and genomics to graduate students, medical students, postdoctoral research fellows and medical genetics residents.
-The Department integrates basic research in genetic and genomic mechanisms; translational research in disease models; observational and therapeutic clinical trials in rare and common genetic diseases; prenatal, pediatric and adult medical genetics care; and cutting-edge genetic diagnostic services.
+The Department is currently chaired by Dr. Brendan Lee, the Robert and Janice McNair Endowed Chair and Professor in Molecular and Human Genetics at Baylor, and offers a variety of research, clinical and training programs in genetics and genomics to graduate students, medical students, postdoctoral research fellows and medical genetics residents.
+The Department integrates basic research in genetic and genomic mechanisms; translational research in disease models; observational and therapeutic clinical trials in rare and common genetic diseases; reproductive, pediatric and adult medical genetics care; and cutting-edge genetic diagnostic services.